ucan-wg/spec/README.md

 ### 3.2.1 Principals

 The `iss` and `aud` fields describe the token's principals.
-This can be conceptualized as a "to" and "from" of a postal letter.
+These can be conceptualized as the sender and receiver of a postal letter.
 The token MUST be signed with the private key associated with the DID in the `iss` field.
 Implementations MUST include the [`did:key` method](https://w3c-ccg.github.io/did-method-key/), and MAY be augmented with [additional DID methods](https://www.w3.org/TR/did-core/).

 #### Examples